mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 - Instantiate a new `Car` object called `paidLightCar` which represents a car for which the parking fee has been paid.
 Set its `weight` to 1200.
 - Make sure that `paidLightCar` is allowed into campus.
-- Instantiate a new `Car` object called `unpaidLightCar` which represents a car for which the parking fee has -not* been paid.
+- Instantiate a new `Car` object called `unpaidLightCar` which represents a car for which the parking fee has *not* been paid.
 Set its `weight` to 1200.
 - Make sure that `unpaidLightCar` is *not* allowed into campus.
 - Instantiate a new `Car` object called `heavyCar` that weighs 3000 kg.
 - Make sure that `heavyCar` is not allowed into the campus.